osm-search/Nominatim/docs/customize/Importance.md

 and for [secondary importance](https://nominatim.org/data/wikimedia-secondary-importance.sql.gz) based on Wikipedia importance of the administrative areas.

-The source code for creating these files is avaible in the Github projects [osm-search/wikipedia-wikidata](https://github.com/osm-search/wikipedia-wikidata) and [osm-search/secondary-importance](https://github.com/osm-search/secondary-importance).
+The source code for creating these files is available in the Github projects [osm-search/wikipedia-wikidata](https://github.com/osm-search/wikipedia-wikidata) and [osm-search/secondary-importance](https://github.com/osm-search/secondary-importance).